lsegal/mob_spawner/README.md

 MobSpawner.new(commands).run
 ```

-Which will attempt to run the 3 commands concurrently across the default of
+The above will attempt to run the 3 commands concurrently across the default of
 3 worker threads.
-By default commands do not report output; to get command output,
+By default commands do not report output; to get command
-use callbacks discussed in the next section.
+output, use callbacks discussed in the next section.

+For more information on how to initialize a spawner, see the {MobSpawner}
+documentation.

 ## Callbacks